How To Cook Couscous

 Serving Suggestions

 You can serve couscous with classic Moroccan dishes such as chicken tagine.
-It also goes well with other dishes such as saffron chicken, braised lamb, eggplant chickpea stew or Mediterranean style shrimp.
+It also goes well with other dishes such as saffron chicken, braised lamb, or Mediterranean style shrimp.
+A simple lettuce-based Mediterranean salad would also pair quite nicely with couscous.

 Frequently Asked Questions